Abathargh/shimmer-listener/README.md

 ## Usage

-If you are on a debian-like system and you're using the slave-mode, your machine must be discoverable in the bluetooth network by using:
+If you are on a debian-like system, and you're using the slave-mode, your machine must be discoverable in the bluetooth network by using:

 ```bash